MacroWil/Maguire-Wilson-Password-Generator/README.md

 ## Usage

-generate random passwors with your choice of capitals, lowercase, symbols, and/or numbers.
+Generate random passwors with your choice of capitals, lowercase, symbols, and/or numbers.

 ## Credits